Frequently Asked Questions

 What acknowledgement does a GUROP Research Assistant receive?

 A notation will be added to each student’s official transcript noting that the student has participated in mentored undergraduate research in a specified field/subject.
-It will appear as a “Mentored Undergraduate Research: SUBJECT (term).
+It will appear as a “Undergrad Research Opp Program” as an entry for the specific semester of participation.

 How is GUROP evaluated?